Nau mai, haere mai. Welcome to Russell Street School!

 Poutokomanwa is a Level 3 Māori Immersion learning space within Russell Street School.
 This is in recognition of the learning environment that includes Tikanga practices, explicit instruction of Te Reo Māori and an infusion of Te Ao Māori throughout while providing a robust learning programme across all curriculum areas in both English and Māori mediums.

-The Poutokomanawa whānau consists of around 80 children ranging from Year 0-6 with four main Kaiako.
-You can find us in the Poutama building (Rooms 12-14).
+The Poutokomanawa whānau consists of around 100 children ranging from Year 0–6 with four main Kaiako.
+You can find us in the Poutama building (Rooms 12–14).
 We draw on the strengths within our teaching team to ensure the best learning experiences for all tamariki, both the individual and the collective.
-E hara taku toa, i te toa taku tahi, engari, ki te toa taki tini.
-Success is not the work of one but the work of many.
+E hara taku toa i te toa takitahi, engari he toa takitini – Success is not the work of one but the work of many.

-From 2023, parents and whānau wishing to start their children in Poutokomanawa when they enter school can do so.
+Parents and whānau wishing to start their children in Poutokomanawa when they enter school can do so.
 Please indicate this when you pre-enrol and when the school reaches out to start the formal welcoming and transition process.
-We cannot always guarantee a place in Poutokomanawa but the earlier you let us know of your wishes, the earlier when you plan for and make it happen.
+We cannot always guarantee a place in Poutokomanawa but the earlier you let us know of your wishes, the earlier we can plan for and make it happen.

 Transition Sessions